Phantas0s/devdash/README.md

 ## Manual installation

-You need to clone this repository and build the binary in `cmd/devdash`.
+You need to clone this repository and build the binary: `go build devdash.go`.

 # How Does It Work?